nebulastream/nebulastream/docs/design/20240710_dependency-management.md

 ## Problems with VCPKG

 When using VCPKG we are limited to the set of currently supported libraries in VCPKG (which is quite large).
-A potential issue, and probably the reason why the external-repository approach has been used in the past, is the fact that vcpkg just provides a standardized collection of build scripts to configure and build dependencies locally.
+A potential issue, and probably the reason why the external-repository approach has been used in the past, is the fact that VCPKG just provides a standardized collection of build scripts to configure and build dependencies locally.
 This means whenever someone wants to build NebulaStream, all its dependencies need to be built first.
 However, this is also true for the previous two approaches.
-Currently, VCPKG does not offer a binary cache out of the box, but [some implementation](https://github.com/lesomnus/vcpkg-cache-http) exists that could run self-hosted.
+Currently, VCPKG does not offer a binary cache out of the box, but [some implementation](https://github.com/lesomnus/VCPKG-cache-http) exists that could run self-hosted.

 VCPKG, however, allows the specification of different toolchains that could be used to build dependencies with different sets of flags, which would require building NebulaStream properly with sanitizers.